Skip to main content

 For a better understanding of space and time complexity, check out this post

 Write pseudocode step by step with comments where needed, making up function names where you can't remember a language-specific function/method.
-Once you have an optimized solution, test it with examples, at least one passing and failing case.
+Once you have an optimised solution, test it with examples, at least one passing and one failing case.

 C - CODE